SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: GOAT Gripper

 \subsubsection{C-shaped Dry Adhesive Enhanced Fingers}

-The C-shaped finger GOAT gripper shown in Fig. \ref{fig:gas-goat} can realize several different grasping modes by utilizing both actuated and underactuated DoFs, and the robot's whole body.
-Because of finger geometries, the C-shaped finger has elastomer dry adhesive applied on both the inside and outside C sections instead of spine arrays.
-The dry adhesive increases the friction coefficient, and thus, the robot can climb even slippery terrains.
+The \red{C-GOAT} gripper shown in \fig{fig:gas-goat} can realize \red{seven} different grasping modes by utilizing both actuated and underactuated DoFs, and the robot's whole body as shown in \fig{fig:pinch}.
+Because of finger geometries, the C-shaped finger has \red{an elastomer dry adhesive applied to} both the inside and outside C sections instead of spine arrays.
+The dry adhesive increases the friction coefficient, and thus, the robot can climb slippery terrains.